didoesdigital/steno-dictionaries/README.md

 ## Geography

+### United States Geography Dictionary

+Copy the [`geography-united-states.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/geography-united-states.json) file into your dictionary folder and add it to your Plover config to use these briefs:

+- `"HAFRP/SHAOEUR": "Hampshire"`
+- `"NU/HAFRP/SHAOEUR": "New Hampshire"`

 ### Canadian Geography Dictionary

 Copy the [`geography-canada.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/geography-canada.json) file into your dictionary folder and add it to your Plover config to use these briefs: